Cybersecurity: Challenges and innovations

 Emerging threat vectors

 The Internet of Things (IoT) represents another emerging threat vector.
-IoT devices, from smart thermostats to industrial sensors, often lack robust security features, making them vulnerable to attack.
+IoT devices, from smart thermostats to industrial sensors, often lack robust security features, making them vulnerable to attacks.
 As the number of IoT devices continues to grow, so does the potential for large-scale cyber incidents.

 The role of artificial intelligence and machine learning